 Symptoms like vomiting and diarrhea are the first sign of Aloe poisoning.
 These signs are seen in 4-10 hours of intake.

-In between 12-24 hours, cats may experience mild post symptoms, which is quite normal, but most cats recover by this time.
+In between 12-24 hours, cats may experience mild post-symptoms, which is quite normal, but most cats recover by this time.

-Sometimes, high Aloin intake may disturb the normal organ functioning; in such cases, the recovery period varies by medications prescribed by the doctor.
+Sometimes, high Aloin intake may disturb normal organ functioning; in such cases, the recovery period varies by medications prescribed by the doctor.

 - Cover the plant with a glass or plastic cover protector to avoid the consumption of the plant by your cat.

 - Provide your cats with chewable alternatives like cat grass to fulfill their plant craving.

 - Place the plant out pet’s reach by using a hanging basket.